-If a public hearing is required, notice shall be given in the manner specified in Subsection C (Notice) of this Section.
-A public hearing may be required where any provision of this Code requires an Expanded Administrative Review and a public hearing.
 If the matter has a significant effect on neighboring properties, or if required where any provision of this Code requires an Expanded Administrative Review and a public hearing, the Department may require a public hearing in the manner specified in Subsection C.

-E. Criteria for Compliance Review/Standards for Review and Required Findings The Department shall review the application for compliance with the applicable regulations and standards of this Code or the applicable specific plan or overlay, including the zoning standards, established development standards, and any supplemental use regulations.
+E. Criteria for Compliance Review

+The Department shall review the application for compliance with the applicable regulations and standards of this Code or the applicable specific plan or overlay, including the zoning standards, established development standards, and any supplemental use regulations.